WaelTarabishi/HippoMarket/README.md

-DigitalHippo - A Modern Fullstack E-Commerce Marketplace for Digital Products Built with the Next.js 14 App Router, tRPC, TypeScript, Payload & Tailwind
+**DigitalHippo - A Modern Fullstack E-Commerce Marketplace for Digital Products**

 Features
 🛠️ Complete marketplace built from scratch in Next.js 14